Whole House Water Filter Buyer’s Guide

 This process involves several modifications such as cutting the pipes and fitting installation using Teflon tapes which is a surprisingly daunting task.
 You have the option to build it yourself (Do-It-Yourself or DIY) or book a professional to do the installation instead.
-Fortunately, most of the main components of the system such as the main tank and filters were already pre-built when it arrived at your doorstep.
+Fortunately, most of the main components of the system such as the main tank and filters were already pre-built when they arrived at your doorstep.

 Whole House Water Filter System Maintenance

 Granted, most whole house water filters last long, they too need some sort of maintenance to keep it going.
 Most water filters are easy to maintain and can be done even by a family member alone, thus maintenance is basically Do-It-Yourself.
-Maintenance involves replacing filter cartridges (usually the Pre-filters) after reaching its end of life.
+Maintenance involves replacing filter cartridges (usually the Pre-filters) after reaching their end of life.

 Surprisingly nowadays, there are some whole house water filter systems already coming out with little to no maintenance cost as it involves self-cleaning techniques such as backwashing to keep it up and running.

-While all of the best whole house water filters have their pros and cons, you should be choosing the one that suits your needs and most importantly, your BUDGET!
+While all of the best whole-house water filters have their pros and cons, you should be choosing the one that suits your needs and most importantly, your BUDGET!

-Our recommended choice is the Home Master HMF2SMGCC as it small and efficient in terms of producing clean water.
+Our recommended choice is the Home Master HMF2SMGCC as it is small and efficient in terms of producing clean water.
 On the other hand, it is considered quite affordable to purchase and maintain.

 Check it out now and start protecting your family from water contamination.
 Also, you can be coupled with one of our best whole house water softener to ensure hard water doesn’t enter your house.